 In 1990, Walker moved to Kentucky and joined a bass club to satisfy his bassing cravings.
-Boatless and yearning to learn, Walker took the approach of "have rods, will travel."
+Boatless and yearning to learn, Walker said, "have rods, will travel."

-That complete stranger turned out to be Bill Taylor, present-day FLW Tour tournament director.
+That stranger turned out to be Bill Taylor, the FLW Tour tournament director.

 "At the time, Bill was a fishing legend in Kentucky," Walker said.
 "He held the record for the most Red Man Tournament Trail victories.
-From that trip we became friends.
-Bill taught me a lot about fishing reservoirs and patterning fish on impoundments."
+From that trip, we became friends.
+Bill taught me much about fishing reservoirs and patterning fish on impoundments."

-When it comes to discussing mentors, 2002 FLW Tour Angler of the Year Jay Yelas is fervent about his mentor Bill Sedar.
+When discussing mentors, 2002 FLW Tour Angler of the Year Jay Yelas is fervent about his mentor Bill Sedar.

 Yelas had just discovered bass fishing and wanted to learn more.
 Sedar was a renowned bass angler in the Santa Barbara area and was considered the "King of Lake Cachuma," the local lake where he fished five days a week.

 "Bill's wealth of fishing knowledge was immense," Yelas said.
 "When I met him, he had fished for 40 years and was fishing five days a week.
 He mostly fished on Cachuma, and he used a small aluminum boat.
-His knowledge of bass behavior was so vast, and more importantly, it was real, it was the truth.
-He taught me about the intangibles of bass fishing - bass habits, migrations, timing, how to target bigger fish versus smaller fish during different seasons.
-I was extremely fortunate to have such a teacher in my forrnative years."
+His knowledge of bass behavior was vast, and more importantly, it was real.
+It was the truth.
+He taught me about the intangibles of bass fishing - bass habits, migrations, timing, and how to target bigger fish versus smaller fish during different seasons.
+I was extremely fortunate to have such a teacher in my formative years."

 "Bill is an awesome teacher," Yelas said.
-"Above all, he taught me an unconditional love and enthusiasm for the sport.
-Even to this day, when we go fishing he talks passionately about what the bass might be doing.
+"Above all, he taught me unconditional love and enthusiasm for the sport.
+Even today, when we go fishing, he talks passionately about what the bass might be doing.
 I have never seen him get mad or upset just because the fish weren't biting.
-Instead, he is always trying to outsmart them and predict their next move.
-He taught me how to think on the water and how to learn from my mistakes.
-He is a very upbeat and positive person, and I would like to think that some of that rubbed off on me."
+Instead, he always tries to outsmart them and predict their next move.
+He taught me to think on the water and learn from my mistakes.
+He is upbeat, and I would like to think that some of that rubbed off on me."

 Content provided by Bass Fishing Magazine, the official publication of FLW Outdoors